jenkinsci/ecu-test-execution-plugin/README.md

 This plugin is licensed under the terms of the [3-Clause BSD license](LICENSES/BSD-3-Clause.txt).

 Using the [REUSE helper tool](https://github.com/fsfe/reuse-tool), you can run `reuse spdx` to get a bill of materials.
+For 3rd party dependencies you can use `./gradlew checkLicense`.
+The third-party dependencies are generated in _./build/licenses/_.

 To generate a software bill of material (sbom) for the project run ```./gradlew cyclonedxBom```.
 The generated _sbom_ destination is ```build/reports/bom.json```